onetonfoot/Bonsai.jl/README.md

 # Middleware

 Middleware is a function of the form `f(stream::HTTP.Stream, next)`, where `next` is the following handler/middleware in the list.
-Middleware can be set on a route by using a array.

 ```julia
 app = App()